NENSA Eastern High School Championship Rules Document

 7b.
 Results need to be posted in a vertical format for the following fields;

 Place | Bib | First Name | Last Name | NENSA # | State/Team | Grade | Time | Points | Club/School

 8a.
-The top 10 finishers in each race and the top 3 relay teams will be recognized with medals.
-The top 5 relay teams will be recognized.
+The top 10 finishers in each race and the top 3 relay teams shall be recognized with medals.
+The top 5 relay teams shall be recognized.

 8b.
-The top 3 overall skiers, male and female (those with the highest combined point total) in the three individual events will be recognized at the final awards ceremony with special awards (medals or prizes).
+The top 3 overall skiers, male and female, (those with the highest combined point total) in the three individual events shall be recognized at the final awards ceremony with special awards (medals or prizes).

 8c.
-The top 3 winning boys and girls teams and top 3 combined teams will be recognized.
+The top 3 winning boys and girls teams and top 3 combined teams shall be recognized.

 8d.
 A raffle or other fun giveaway is traditional and encouraged as part of the Saturday awards gathering.
 Recognition ceremony (podium/flowers) following each event is also encouraged.